webpropopuli/gomoku-react/README.md

 # Go-moku in React: a react tutorial gets out of control.

 run it: https://webpropopuli.github.io/gomoku-react/

 This has it's roots in Dan Abramov's ridiculously awesome Tic-tac-toe demo (https://reactjs.org/tutorial/tutorial.html)

-Not that tic=tac=toe is fascinating but Dan explaining React is.
+Not because tic-tac-toe is fascinating but because Dan explaining React is.
 If you want to get a grip on React - from one of the Gods of React - I recommend this one because it's

 1.  awesome, and
 2.  it's not a To-do app

-Dan showed us how to build the app and taught about props, state, "lifting" state and about twenty other things you should know in React.
+Dan showed us how to build the app and taught about props, state, "lifting" state and about twenty other things you should know.
 If you are brand new to React I seriously recommend taking half a day and going through it.
 Then when you need to go full-on MERN stack, you'll just have to come to terms with some Mongo and Express and there are a few good tuts on just those two.

 ## So if Dan did all the work why are we here?